DengWen0425/Artificial-Intelligence/final-gomoku/readme.md

   * Design a dynamic board and evaluation method.
   * VCX
   <br>
-  Check the code or documentation or report files for detailed information.
+  Check the code, documentation or report files for detailed information.